PumpExpert/All-in-One-Solana-Bot/README.md

 1. Download the packaged version from [here](https://github.com/PumpExpert/All-in-One-Solana-Bot/releases/download/V5.0/SolAiBot_Win.zip).
 2. Extract the ZIP file.
-3. Double-click on the `SolAiBotStarter.exe` application to start the bot.
+3. Double-click on the `SolAiBot.exe` application to start the bot.

 ## Alternative